USCENTCOM Armed Forces Day enlistment ceremony

-U.S. Marine Corps Gen. Kenneth F. McKenzie, Jr., the commander of U.S. Central Command, shakes hands with a new service member following an enlistment ceremony at MacDill Air Force Base, May 13th, 2021.
-Forty-four Tampa Bay area new recruits from multiple services part in the ceremony in recognition of Armed Forces Day.
-(U.S. Marine Corps photo by Sgt.
-Roderick Jacquote)
+U.S. Marine Corps Gen. Kenneth F. McKenzie, Jr., the commander of U.S. Central Command, administers the Oath of Enlistment to future service members during a ceremony at MacDill Air Force Base, May 13th, 2021.
+Forty-four Tampa Bay area new recruits from multiple services took part in the ceremony in recognition of Armed Forces Day.
+(U.S. Central Command Public Affairs video by Tom Gagnier)

 |Date Taken: